PanditDharmendra/PanditDharmendra/README.md

 # 👋 Hi, I'm Dharmendra Pandit!

 Welcome to my GitHub profile!
-I'm an aspiring ethical hacker, bug bounty specialist, and AI enthusiast dedicated to solving complex problems and building secure, intelligent systems.
-My journey includes Python programming, cybersecurity, machine learning, and game development, with a goal to specialize in technologies that can make a positive impact on the world.
+I'm an aspiring Machine learning, Deep learning specialist, and AI enthusiast dedicated to solving complex problems and building secure, intelligent systems.
+My journey includes Python programming, machine learning, Deep learning and game development, with a goal to specialize in technologies that can make a positive impact on the world.
 I am continuously learning and enhancing my skill set to stay ahead in the dynamic field of technology.

 ![Profile Picture](https://path/to/your/profile-picture.jpg)